ThrowawayUserWasTaken/GildedRose-Refactoring-Kata/Kotlin/log.md

 For context, my approach to changes is: commit quick little chunks.
 Rebasing or squashing (my preference) can always be done after.

+## To do for now
+[ ] Enforce 80 quality on Sulfarases
+[ ] Replace all names of items with the defined constants

 ## Now what?
 There are shared properties for all items, and for almost all items, the sell-in date decreases by one after updating the quality.
 The way I've set it up now, all items have their own quality update,